jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 ## Credits

   - The icons in game area were taken from https://fontawesome.com/icons.
-  - The image used on home page was taken from google search result.
+  - The image used on home page was taken from https://favpng.com.